Pope Leo XIII: Early life and education (1810–1836)

 In 1824, he and Giuseppe were called to Rome, where their mother was dying.
 Count Pecci wanted his children near him after the loss of his wife and so they stayed with him in Rome and attended the Jesuit Collegium Romanum.

 In 1828, the 18-year-old Vincenzo decided in favour of secular clergy, and Giuseppe entered the Jesuit order.
 Vincenzo studied at the Academia dei Nobili, mainly diplomacy and law.
 In 1834, he gave a student presentation, attended by several cardinals, on papal judgments.
 For his presentation, he received awards for academic excellence and gained the attention of Vatican officials.
 Cardinal Secretary of State Luigi Lambruschini introduced him to Vatican congregations.
-During a cholera epidemic in Rome, he assisted Cardinal Sala in his duties as overseer of all the city hospitals.
+During a cholera epidemic in Rome, he assisted Cardinal Giuseppe Antonio Sala in his duties as overseer of all the city hospitals.
 In 1836, he received his doctorate in theology and doctorates of civil and Canon Law in Rome.

-Provincial administrator, 1837–1843
+Provincial administrator (1837–1843)

-On 14 February 1837, Pope Gregory XVI appointed the 27-year-old Pecci as personal prelate even before he was ordained a priest on 31 December 1837 by the Vicar of Rome, Cardinal Carlo Odescalchi.
+On 14 February 1837, Pope Gregory XVI appointed the 27-year-old Pecci as personal prelate even before he was ordained a priest on 31 December 1837 by the Cardinal Vicar Carlo Odescalchi.
 He celebrated his first Mass with his priest brother Giuseppe.
-Shortly thereafter, Gregory XVI appointed Pecci as legate (provincial administrator) to Benevento, the smallest papal province, with a population of about 20,000.
+Shortly thereafter, Gregory XVI appointed Pecci as Papal legate (provincial administrator) to Benevento, the smallest Papal province, with a population of about 20,000.